dougeby/IntuneDocs/intune/reports-nav-create-intune-reports.md

 Use the Intune Data Warehouse to build reports that provide insight into your enterprise mobile environment.
 For example, some of the reports include:
 -	Trend of users enrolling in Intune so you can optimize your license purchases
--	App and OS versions breakdown so you can review that state of your users
+-	App and OS versions breakdown so you can review that status of mobile devices
 -	Enrollment and device compliance trends so you can smoothly roll out policy updates

-The Data Warehouse provides you access to more information about devices than the Azure portal.
+The Data Warehouse provides you access to more information about your mobile environment than the Azure portal.
 With the Intune Data Warehouse you can access:

-  -  Recent Intune data
+  -  Historical Intune data
   -  Data refreshed on a daily cadence
   -  A data model using the OData standard